patnik/extRatum_examples/README.md

 </p>

 ## `extRatum` R package examples
-This repo provides two reproducible examples using `extRatum` package.
+This repository illustrates the use of the `extRatum` package.

-- in `code` folder you can find the notebooks with the code needed to reproduce the results;
+- `code` folder contains notebooks with code to reproduce our examples;
-- in `outputs` folder you can find the resulting outputs to explore the of usability of `extRatum` package.
+- `outputs` folder contains the example outputs to explore the of use of `extRatum` package.

 ## Citation

-To extract `extRatum` citation, type the following code.
+To extract `extRatum` citation, type the following code:

 ```{r, eval = FALSE}
 citation('extRatum')